FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

-You can do this before or after running the machine with the rcm robot agent but only when this operation will be done the robot will be available on the platform and could be used.
+You can do this before or after running the machine with the rcm robot agent but only when this operation will be done the robot will be available on the platform and can be used.
 The name of the robot must be unique because this will be the identifier for the robot and all the components generated for that robot; the service logic is mandatory too otherwise the provisioning fails.